-Students with physical, psychological and learning disabilities may, as a result of the pandemic, have changing, new or additional needs for reasonable accommodations.
-By way of example and without limitation, a student may need alternative or delayed clinical/fieldwork assignments, alternative laboratory assignments, or remote learning arrangements.
+Students with physical, psychological and learning disabilities may, have changing, new or additional needs for reasonable accommodations and may need alternative or delayed clinical/fieldwork assignments, alternative laboratory assignments, or remote learning arrangements.

-Regardless of circumstances, students wishing to request accommodations must self-identify and must meet with the Coordinator, Student Retention and Student Success at the beginning of each semester, or as soon as the student wishes to request services, review their documentation and discuss their courses.
-The College requires that a copy of a recent assessment, completed by an appropriate service provider, be on file with the Coordinator, Student Retention and Success.
+Regardless of circumstances, students wishing to request accommodations must self-identify and must meet with the Coordinator, Retention and Student Success, at the beginning of each academic year, at the beginning of their first semester, or as soon as they wish to request services to review their documentation and discuss their courses.
+The College requires that a copy of a recent assessment (within the last three years), completed by an appropriate service provider, be on file with the Coordinator, Retention and Student Success.
 The assessment should include recommendations made by the service provider.
 All information related to disabilities will remain confidential.

-The College is not required to fundamentally alter its course/degree requirements in order to grant accommodations.
+The College is not required to alter its course/degree requirements to grant accommodations fundamentally.

 Learn more about the Library at Cabarrus College of Health Sciences